The Gurus of Success claim that you can have it all, but the harder you try to be all-things, the more depleted you get.

 So who am I, and how can I help you?

-I'm an assistant professor of psychology and an experienced, trained personal coach.
+I'm an assistant professor of psychology and a certified life coach.
 I have a useful understanding of why human beings make the choices we do, and why we either succeed or flounder in our attempts to create a meaningful life.

 I am also a curious explorer and a passionate helper.
 I love to experiment with new approaches and share the things that bring me joy (like running, unplugging, and slowly learning to play guitar!).
 You can get to know me and enjoy my encouragement, practical tips, and fresh resources through my helpful content (both videos and blog posts).